jmcameron/attachments/attachments_component/admin/help/en-GB/plugin_manual/source/index.rst

 Refresh the frontpage (or whichever page contains the content item).
 Look for the diagnostic line beginning with 'CONTEXT' just after your content item.
-Make a note of what appears after the PC, OBJ, and VIEW tags.
+Make a note of what appears after the CONTENT, OBJ, and VIEW tags.
 You may need it when you implement the ``getParentId()`` function (see section :ref:`section-optional-function`).
 It may be useful to insert a command to dump the entire $row object (*e.g.* var_dump($row); ).
 Note that the display